-We’re basically talking about an estimated 3-to-5 million low-income Bangladeshi migrants hopelessly entrapped in the six hallowed sheikhdoms – Saudi Arabia, UAE (United Arab Emirates), Kuwait, Qatar, Bahrain and Oman.
+We’re talking about an estimated 3-to-5 million low-income Bangladeshi migrants entrapped in the six sheikhdoms – Saudi Arabia, UAE (United Arab Emirates), Kuwait, Qatar, Bahrain and Oman.

 BORN INTO POVERTY

-They’re mostly malnutrition-hit young men who are school dropouts, desperate job-seekers, hailing from Bangladesh’s excruciatingly poor hinterland, with the odd guy coming from the cities such as Dhaka.
+They’re mostly malnutrition-hit young men who are school dropouts, desperate job-seekers, hailing from Bangladesh’s poor hinterland, with the odd guy coming from the cities such as Dhaka and Chittagong.

-Since a large majority is from the poorest of the poor villages, they become easy targets as they get ensnared to get onto the Gulf’s conveyor belt of ‘bonded labourers’.
+The majority is from the poorest of the poor villages, and they are easy targets as they get ensnared to climb onto the Gulf’s conveyor belt of bonded labourers.

-It’s important to note that there’s a minor section of Bangladeshi migrants in the Gulf who are highly-skilled, highly educated and are into super-specialisation jobs in the posh cities of the Gulf region, while some are quite well-established, self-made entrepreneurs too.
+It’s important to note that there’s a minor section of Bangladeshi migrants in the Gulf who are highly-skilled, highly educated and are into super-specialisation jobs in the posh cities of the Gulf, while some are quite well-established, self-made entrepreneurs, too.

-But this article is not about that minor section.
-It’s about the majority section that faces exploitative labour practices there.
+But this article is not about that minor section that deservedly lives a good life.
+It’s about the majority section that faces exploitative labour practices.

-Most of them get sucked into working in oil refineries, garages, back-offices, factories, outdoor coffee shops, shopping malls, departmental stores, mom-and-pop shops, and food courts at malls.
+Most of them get sucked into working in farms, oil refineries, garages, construction sites, back-offices, factories, outdoor coffee shops, shopping malls, departmental stores, mom-and-pop shops, and food courts at malls.

-Many others also get hired to work as ‘hands’ at large family households in the Arab villages, basically ending up playing multitasking roles – from keeping the homes clean, to cooking for everybody, to looking after the gardens and farmlands.
+Many others get hired to work as ‘hands’ at large family homes in the villages, basically ending up playing multitasking roles – from keeping the villas clean, to cooking, to looking after the gardens and farmlands.

 In three words, they’re underfed, underpaid and overworked.